decentralized-identity/claims-credentials/work_items/WACI_presentation_exchange.md

 - **Who might be interested in attending?**

-Anyone interested in a protocol for asking for and receiving presentations.
+Anyone interested in a protocol for using credentials.